wyatt8740/idb/README.md

 #### History

-As an Android developer with an old jailbroken iPhone 4S I toy with occasionally, I was getting annoyed with typing in `ssh`/`scp` commands constantly to make my device do things, so I decided to write a script for it.
+As an Android developer with an old jailbroken iPhone 4S (and others) that I toy with occasionally, I was getting annoyed with typing in `ssh`/`scp` commands constantly to make my device do things, so I decided to write a script for it.

 ## Usage:
 ````